 Water conservation is a potentially feasible water savings strategy that can be used to preserve the supplies of existing water resources.
 For municipalities and manufacturers, advanced drought planning and conservation can be used to protect their water supplies and increase reliability during drought conditions.
 Some of the demand projections developed for SB1 Planning incorporate an expected level of conservation to be implemented over the planning period.
 For municipal use, the assumed reductions in per capita water use are the result of the implementation of the State Water-Efficiency Plumbing Act.
 Among other things, the Plumbing Act specifies that only water-efficient fixtures can be sold in the State of Texas.
 Savings occur because all new construction must use water-efficient fixtures, and other fixtures will be replaced at a fairly steady rate.
-On a regional basis, the Plumbing Act results in about a seven percent reduction in municipal water use (10,688 acre-feet per year) by year 2060.
-Additional municipal water savings can be expected from the Federal mandate for energy efficient clothes washing machines that went into effect in 2007.
+On a regional basis, the Plumbing Act results in about a 7 percent reduction in municipal water use (10,688 acre-feet per year) by year 2060.
+Additional municipal water savings may be expected as the Federal mandate for energy efficient clothes washing machines takes effect in 2007.

 TWDB also included conservation savings in the steam electric power demands and irrigation demands.
 Demands for steam electric power were developed on a state-wide basis and these demands assume that long-term power needs will be met with high water efficient facilities.
-The estimated water savings associated with the higher efficient power plants is nearly 27 percent of the total demands or 12,300 acre-feet per year in Region F. Based on factors developed by the TWDB, irrigation demands are expected to decline approximately 4.6 percent over the planning period (2010 to 2060), primarily due to conservation.
+The estimated water savings associated with the higher efficient power plants is nearly 27 percent of the total demands or 16,200 acre-feet per year in Region F. Based on factors developed by the TWDB, irrigation demands are expected to decline approximately 6 percent over the planning period, primarily due to conservation.
+However, studies described in this report indicate irrigation demands may decline as much as 22 percent by the year 2020 and 43 percent by the year 2060.
 Reductions in demands due to conservation were not quantified by the TWDB for manufacturing, mining and livestock needs.

 SB1 requires each region's water plan to address drought management and conservation for each supply source within the region.
 This includes both groundwater and surface water.

-Frequent recurring drought is a fact of life in Region F. Droughts have occurred in almost every decade since the 1940s.
+Frequent recurring drought is a fact of life in Region F. Severe droughts have occurred in almost every decade since the 1940s.
 Recent experience with critical drought conditions attests to the effectiveness of water conservation and drought management in the region.
-The City of San Angelo reduced its municipal water use from approximately 19,000 acre-feet per year in 1997 to less than 16,000 acre-feet per year in 2005.
-Other cities in Region F have reported similar reductions in demand in response to drought.
+The City of San Angelo reduced its municipal water use from approximately 19,000 acre-feet per year in 1997 to less than 12,000 acre-feet per year in 2002.
+The cities of Bronte, Ballinger, Miles and Winters report similar reductions in demand.
 These reductions are at least partially due to the implementation of drought response activities included in the municipality's drought plan.
 However, according to city officials, the most significant factor in reducing water consumption is public awareness of drought conditions and voluntary reductions in water use.
 Other cities, such as Midland, are pursuing aggressive water conservation programs that include using xeriscaping and efficient irrigation practices for public properties such as parks and buildings, and reuse of treated effluent for municipal and manufacturing supplies.